 Cook the barley in 4 cups of water or broth if you prefer.
-Let cool slightly.
+Let cool.
 Once it’s almost room temperature, mix the barley with about 3 tablespoons of the vinaigrette and set aside.

-Place the grated carrots in a small bowl and add about 1 tablespoon of vinaigrette, stir well, and set aside.
+Place the grated carrots in a small bowl and add about 2 tablespoons of vinaigrette, stir well, and set aside.

 Place the cabbage in a large bowl and toss with about 2 tablespoons of vinaigrette.
 Have the rest of the ingredients handy.

 Let the salad sit for at least an hour.
 Or, make it the day before and refrigerate it overnight, letting all of the flavors meld together.
-But serve at room temperature, to give it time to warm up.
+But serve at room temperature.

 Mix and match your favorite ingredients – lentils would work instead of barley, for example – and I’m not a huge celery fan, which is why I only allowed one layer of it.
 But do include the dried cherries and goat cheese!